10 Most Common Problems with Jeep Wranglers

 The second generation of Jeep Wranglers, spanning from 1997 to 2006, has somewhat fewer registered complaints compared to the third generation.
 However, there are still a few common problems that owners of 1997-2006 Wranglers should be aware of.

-1. Engine Popping
+1. Jeep Wrangler Engine Popping

 Engine popping, also known as backfiring, is a common issue in the second-generation Jeep Wranglers.
 This phenomenon refers to a burbling or loud gunshot-like sound coming from the exhaust.
 It is caused by the combustion of fuel outside the combustion chamber, often due to a faulty spark plug, incorrect engine timing, or an imbalance in the air-fuel ratio.